Gradient Descent Learns Linear Dynamical Systems: Introduction

 We note in passing that our assumption can be satisfied via the $\ell_1$-norm constraint $\|a\|_1\le \sqrt{2}/2.$ Moreover, if we pick random Gaussian coefficients with expected norm bounded by~$o(1/\sqrt{\log n}),$ then the resulting vector will satisfy our assumption with probability $1-o(1)$.
 Roughly speaking, the assumption requires the roots of the characteristic polynomial $p(z) = z^n+a_1z^{n-1}+\dots + a_n$ are relatively dispersed inside the unit circle.
 (For comparison, on the other end of the spectrum, the polynomial $p(z) = (z-0.99)^n$ have all its roots colliding at the same point and doesn't satisfy the assumption.) \begin{theorem}[Informal] Under our assumption, projected stochastic gradient descent, when given~$N$ sample sequence of length~$T$, returns parameters~$\hatTheta$ with population risk

 \end{theorem}

+Here the expectation on LHS is with respect to the randomness of the algorithm.
 Recall that $f(\Theta)$ is the population risk of the optimal system, and $\sigma^2$ refers to the variance of the noise variables.
 We also assume that the inputs $x_t$ are drawn from a pairwise independent distribution with mean~$0$ and variance~$1.$ Note, however, that this does not imply independence of the outputs as these are correlated by a common hidden state.
 The stated version of our result glosses over the fact that we need our assumption to hold with a small amount of slack; a precise version follows in Section~\ref{sec:acq}.
 Our theorem establishes a polynomial convergence rate for stochastic gradient descent.
 Since each iteration of the algorithm only requires a sequence of matrix operations and an efficient projection step, the running time is polynomial, as well.
 Likewise, the sample requirements are polynomial since each iteration requires only a single fresh example.
 An important feature of this result is that the error decreases with both the length $T$ and the number of samples $N$.
+The dependency on the dimension $n$, on the other hand, is likely to be quite loose, and tighter bounds are left for future work.

-Computationally, the projection step can be a bottleneck, although it is unlikely to be required in practice and may be an artifact of our analysis.
+The algorithm requires a (polynomial-time) projection step to a convex set at every iteration (formally defined in Section~\ref{sec:acq} and Algorithm~\ref{alg:backprop}).
+Computationally, it can be a bottleneck, although it is unlikely to be required in practice and may be an artifact of our analysis.